Good State and Governance Report 2016

-The Institute of the Sciences of State and Governance of National University has introduced the Good State and Governance Report 2015 to the public at the conference of International Research Society for Public Management (IRSPM) hosted by NUPS in Budapest between 15-16th of October.
+The Institute of the Sciences of State and Governance of the National University of Public Service has first introduced the Good State and Governance Report to the public at the conference of International Research Society for Public Management (IRSPM) hosted by NUPS in Budapest between 15-16th of October 2015.
+A new edition has been published in 2016 and presented at the Measuring Governance Conference 2017 held May 3, 2017.
 The Report presents an autonomous, scientifically grounded measurement and founded on methodological and statistical indicators to measure changes in governance capabilities at specified time intervals.

 The publication leads the reader to the borders of public administration (PA) theory and domestic PA science history.
 Moreover, it provides insight into the history of public administration law between 1842 and 1942 through the examination of the life and work of four PA experts of the era: Ignác Zsolt (1803-1885), the first Hungarian expert on local government law and professional administration, Emil Récsi (1822-1864), the first Hungarian professor of PA law, Győző Concha (1846-1933), academician with six decades of scientific experience, and Zoltán Magyary (1883-1945), internationally acknowledged expert of public administration.